 Sauce Pizza and Wine is another coming-soon restaurant at The Hill.
 The Arizona-based pizzeria serves pies, salads and pastas.
 The restaurant's first D-FW shop is in Prosper; a second is expected to open in Irving in October 2018.

-Bellagreen is also under construction, with an expected opening date of November or December 2018.
-It's a fast-casual restaurant with a commitment to water conservation and sustainable food.
+Bellagreen opens Nov.
+8. It's a fast-casual restaurant with a commitment to water conservation and sustainable food.
 Bellagreen is launching two shops in Plano in addition to this one at The Hill in Dallas.

 For coffee drinkers, Houndstooth was one of the earlier additions to The Hill.
 It's a teeny, two building, solar-powered shop.
 Another coffee shop just opened nearby called Civil Pour; it sells local beer and paninis and is a popular work-from-home spot on weekdays.